 If you haven’t heard of the skincare and makeup brand Glossier, you probably aren’t on social media either.
 To catch you up to speed, Glossier, which launched in 2014, is a cult-status beauty brand made for—no other way to put it—cool girls.
 The brand’s focus on “skincare first” is one of many things that differentiates the brand from others.
-I believe that this tweet hits Glossier’s style on the head (better than I ever could);

 I couldn’t have put it better, Chelsea.
 So, as Marketing Supply Co.’s resident Glossier junkie (understatement), I abused my power as content manager to write this article on Glossier’s incredible social media presence (again, understatement).

 ***Note: Glossier is the brainchild of Emily Weiss and her wildly successful blog, Into The Gloss, established in 2010.
 So, it should come as no surprise that excellent content is the cornerstone of Glossier’s social media.